These brothers just raised $15 million for their startup, Dutchie, a kind of Shopify for cannabis dispensaries – TechCrunch

 The decision is looking like a smart one right now.
 Dutchie says it’s now being used by 450 dispensaries across 18 states and that it’s seeing $140 million in gross merchandise volume.
 The company also just locked down $15 million in Series A funding led by Gron Ventures, a new cannabis-focused venture fund with at least $117 million to invest.
 Other participants in the round include earlier backers Casa Verde Capital, Thirty Five Ventures (founded by NBA star Kevin Durant and sports agent Rich Kleiman), Sinai Ventures and individual investors, including Shutterstock founder and CEO Jon Oringer.

 Altogether, Dutchie (named after the song), has now raised $18 million.
-We talked earlier today with Lipson about the company, its challenges, and working with his big brother Zach, himself a serial entrepreneur who cofounded Dutchie and today serves as its chief product officer while Ross serves as CEO.
+We talked earlier today with Lipson about the company, its challenges and working with his big brother Zach, himself a serial entrepreneur who co-founded Dutchie and today serves as its chief product officer while Ross serves as CEO.

-TC: It’s always interesting when siblings team up.
+TC: It’s so interesting when siblings team up.
 Did you always get along with your brother?

 RL: We complement each other strongly.
 I’m energy, I’m sales and business development.
 I’m fast-moving by nature and the guy who wants to drive the car as fast as possible.
 Zach is the one who wants to make sure that we’re doing everything right.
 He’s the methodical one.
 We really do understand each other quite well and appreciate each other’s strengths and weaknesses, which enables us to meet in the middle on a lot of things.